LDH-LeHieu18012005/Cerebral-Stroke-Prediction-Imbalanced-Dataset/README.md

-My project is titled "Cerebral-Stroke-Prediction" to predict whether a patient has a stroke or not, in order to provide timely interventions.
+Project Title: "Cerebral-Stroke-Prediction" for predicting whether a patient will suffer from a stroke, in order to provide timely interventions.

+Input Features:

+id: A unique identifier for each patient in the dataset.
+gender: The gender of the patient, which can be "Male" or "Female".
+age: The age of the patient, represented in years.
+hypertension: Information about the patient's hypertension status, with a value of 0 if absent and 1 if present.
+heart_disease: Information about the patient's heart disease status, with a value of 0 if absent and 1 if present.
+ever_married: Information about the patient's marital status, which can be "No" (Not married) or "Yes" (Married).
+work_type: The patient's type of work, which can be "Private", "Self-employed", "Govt_job", "children", or "Never_worked".
+Residence_type: The patient's type of residence, which can be "Urban" or "Rural".
+avg_glucose_level: The patient's average blood glucose level.
+bmi: The patient's body mass index (BMI), calculated from height and weight.
+smoking_status: Information about the patient's smoking status, which can be "never smoked", "smokes", or "formerly smoked".
+stroke: The target variable, with a value of 0 if the patient does not suffer from a stroke and 1 if the patient has had a stroke.
-The input data is taken from Kaggle, and this dataset suffers from heavy imbalance, so we need to apply techniques to balance it.
-The most effective model here is SVM with the UnderSampling method, which gives the best results.
+Project Introduction: My project is titled "Cerebral-Stroke-Prediction", with the goal of predicting whether a patient will suffer from a stroke so that timely interventions can be provided.
+The input data is sourced from Kaggle, and this dataset is severely imbalanced, so we need to apply techniques like UnderSampling to balance the data.

+The most effective model for this case is SVM (Support Vector Machine), and using UnderSampling yielded the best results.

-In the code, I have provided detailed descriptions in Vietnamese to support Vietnamese users.
+I have written the code with clear explanations in Vietnamese to assist Vietnamese users.

-After completion, I have deployed it on the Streamlit library for experimentation, and it has yielded good results: https://dp-machine-predict.streamlit.app/
+After completing the project, I deployed it on Streamlit for experimentation and achieved good results.
+You can check it out here: https://dp-machine-predict.streamlit.app/.

-This is the project I have completed and refined.
-If it is useful, I hope you will give your support to me.
+This is the project I have worked on and completed.
+If you find it useful, I would appreciate your support.

 Thank you!